rommelc1/albionmarket-client/README.md

 # TODO
 - [ ] Protect username from SQL injection
 - [ ] Fix imports (they still point at the old code)
+- [ ] Fix device selection (should try other devices if no traffic coming in - usb vs wifi vs wired)

 # Related Projects
 - [Albion Market - Backend](https://github.com/Regner/albionmarket-backend/)